 Please note: Revised Administration Fees (as included in downloadable formats) effective September 1, 2017.

-“Version 2 effective 01 December 2016” of the ADRIC Arbitration Rules is now available:
+“Version 2 effective 01 December 2016” of the ADRIC Arbitration Rules is the current version:

 - For a printed booklet, please visit the ADRIC Shop (fee: $7 which includes shipping/handling)